symontech/intrusion/README.md

 end
 ```

 ## Implementing in the Application Controller
-It might be a good idea to raise a `SecurityError` whenever something's happening that looks like an attack.
+It might be a good idea to `raise SecurityError` whenever something's happening that looks like an attack.

 Then catch and re-raise in the `application_controller.rb`, for example:
 ```